Generic name: ketorolac [ kee-toe-ROLE-ak ]

 Proper use of ketorolac

-Use ketorolac only as directed by your doctor to benefit your condition as much as possible.
+Use this medicine only as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 Do not use it for more than 5 days in a row.
 The total number of days also includes any doses of ketorolac that may be given in a hospital or clinic setting.
-Using too much of ketorolac increases the chance of side effects, especially in elderly patients.
+Using too much of this medicine increases the chance of side effects, especially in elderly patients.

-ketorolac is only used in the nose.
-Do not breathe in (inhale) ketorolac while spraying.
-Do not get any of it in your eyes.
-If it does get in the eyes, rinse them with water or saline right away and call your doctor.
+This medicine is only used in the nose.
+Do not breathe in (inhale) this medicine while spraying.
+Do not get any of it into your eyes.
+If it does get into the eyes, rinse them with water or saline right away and call your doctor.

-Drink extra fluids while you are using ketorolac.
+Drink extra fluids while you are using this medicine.
 This will keep your kidneys working well and help prevent kidney problems.

 - If you are using the nasal spray for the first time, you will need to prime the spray.
 To do this, pump the bottle 5 times until some of the medicine sprays out.
 Now it is ready to use.

 - Gently blow your nose to clear the nostrils.